-If a divorce proceeding has been started against you, you have two choices: do nothing or respond to the proceeding.
+If a divorce proceeding has been started against you, you have two choices: do nothing or respond.
 Learn what’s involved in responding to divorce proceedings in BC.

-When your spouse begins divorce proceedings, they file notice of claim in court.
+When your spouse starts divorce proceedings, they file a notice of family claim in BC Supreme Court.
 Your spouse is the claimant.
 You are called the respondent.

-The claimant must arrange for the notice of claim to be personally served on the respondent.
-This means the notice of claim must be given to you in person by someone other than your spouse.
+As the claimant, your spouse must arrange for the notice of family claim to be personally served on you.
+This means it must be given to you in person, but not by your spouse.

-If you’re not available to receive the papers or the claimant has trouble serving you personally, they can seek the court’s permission to serve you substitutionally.
-This might involve, for example, leaving the papers at your last known address, with your close relatives, or in your mailbox.
+If you aren’t available to receive the papers or the claimant has trouble serving you personally, they can seek the court’s permission to serve you substitutionally.
+That means using a different method of service.
+It might involve, for example, leaving the papers at your last known address, with your close relatives, or in your mailbox.

-Read the notice of claim carefully.
-It states the orders the claimant wants the court to make.
-Whether and how you respond to the notice of claim depends on the orders the claimant is asking for and whether you agree with the claims or not.
+Read the notice of family claim carefully.
+It sets out the court orders your spouse wants the court to make.
+If and how you respond to the notice depends on the orders your spouse is asking for, and whether or not you agree with the claims.

-The notice of claim gives the court basic information about you and your spouse, and information about your marriage and separation.
-It describes the orders your spouse is asking the court to make.
-At a minimum, this will be an order for divorce.
+The notice of family claim gives the court basic information about you, your spouse, and any children.
+It also includes information about your marriage and separation.
+And it describes the orders your spouse is asking the court to make, such as for a divorce, support, and a division of property and debts.

 The grounds for divorce

 To get a divorce, your spouse must show your marriage has broken down.
 This can be done in three ways:

 - by showing the two of you have lived apart for at least one year,